digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/hosting/technical/data_request.md

 ## Data grid and vertical levels

- The data from global models should be provided on the [HEALPix](https://easy.gems.dkrz.de/Processing/healpix/index.html) grid on zoom level 9 or higher (effective cell size of 13 km).
+ The data from global models should be provided on the [HEALPix](https://easy.gems.dkrz.de/Processing/healpix/index.html) grid on zoom level 10 (effective cell size of 6 km) or zoom 9 (13km).
 To ease analysis, please provide all HEALPix levels up to this level.

  For regional models, we will need further discussion with teams that have a strong experience in intercomparisons of regional models.